convertersystems/opc-ua-samples/README.md

 ### Releases

+v1.5.1 UaClient upgraded to 1.5.1.
+Switched Xamarin Forms common project from PCL to Shared.

 v1.5.0 Added support for Xamarin Forms.
 Introduced ICertificateStore and DirectoryStore.

 v1.4.2 Upgraded Trendline control for UWP.
 Adjusted UaTcpSessionClient constructors to use an async certificate provider.